jrenner/gdx-proto/README.md

 ---------------

 ###GDX-Proto is immature.
 Breaking changes are to be expected.
+Code might be a bit messy before it gets a nice refactoring.

 -----------